 For example, mobile phones contain 43 periodic elements, including platinum and gold, and although the removal of some of these can be practically difficult, as volumes of waste increase and techniques develop the incentive to “mine” for these materials will also.

 The importance of stakeholder communication when attempting to create a sustainable waste system cannot be undervalued.
-For example, waste handlers and secondary resource providers should share information on recovery with product makers to help them iterate on design.
-Similarly, governments can communicate and aid this process through the implementation of regulations such as extended producer responsibility (EPR) – this places the onus on the producer to be responsible for the full life cycle of a product, in particular the reuse and reclamation of resources, such to reduce overall harm.
+For example, waste handlers and secondary resource providers should share information on recovery with product makers to help them iterate on the design.
+Similarly, governments can communicate and aid this process through the implementation of regulations such as extended producer responsibility (EPR) – this places the onus on the producer to be responsible for the full life cycle of a product, in particular, the reuse and reclamation of resources, such to reduce overall harm.
 If these relationships are well executed and work towards the same goal it sets the foundations for an efficient waste ecosystem that can increase reuse and recovery, and mitigate environmental degradation.

 Given the expected rise in e-waste streams that will come over the coming 15 years, it is clear that without proper management and improvement of current e-waste management systems, China will struggle to keep up.
 Something that is a known to China’s policy makers, and while many are waiting for improved regulation and enforcement, we see the opportunities for brands to take a leadership position through increased collaborations with stakeholders, improved design, and through investments into formal waste management and material recovery operations.